-Despite one’s best intentions, though, offering advice can sometimes lead to friction in a friendship.
+Despite one’s best intentions, though, offering advice for friends can sometimes lead to friction in a friendship.
 Not only can this be painful and frustrating for both parties, but it may also aggravate an already difficult situation for the person receiving the advice.

 Thus, while it’s natural to want to help, it’s important to offer and give advice the right way.
 Licensed therapists like those available on the best online therapy platforms have years of experience to guide them in offering advice and are often the best persons to do so.
-But being a good friend inevitably means being solicited for advice, so it’s important you know how to give advice without ruining your relationship.
+But being a good friend inevitably means being solicited for advice, so it’s important you know how to give friend advice without ruining your relationship.

 In this article, we offer 10 helpful tips for giving advice to friends—without letting it negatively impact your friendship.